Failure to Detect Fetal Distress

 When a doctor detects fetal distress and does not act quickly to alleviate the situation, the fetus may lose enough oxygen to suffer brain damage.
 This is an act of negligence on behalf of the doctors and / or nurses.
 It is important for medical professionals to make sure their monitoring of the fetus is done accurately and correctly.

 If your baby suffered a serious condition due to the failure to detect fetal distress, you may have a claim against the medical professional.
-Our Dallas birth injury lawyers at Aldous \ Walker are dedicated to making sure the families we represent have the strong advocacy they need to seek compensation after a serious birth injury.
+The lawyers at Aldous \ Walker are dedicated to making sure the families we represent have the strong advocacy they need to seek compensation after a serious birth injury.

 Call our firm today at (214) 307-6307 to get started.